 M.A. in Mental Health Counseling

-The Master of Arts degree program in Mental Health Counseling (MAMHC) combines BGSP’s integrative approach to learning about unconscious mental life with the practicality of a license-eligible counseling degree.
+The Master of Arts degree program in Mental Health Counseling (MAMHC) combines BGSP’s integrative approach to learning about mental life with the practicality of a license-eligible counseling degree.
 Students gain the knowledge, skills, and experience needed for licensed clinical practice in mental health counseling while developing a psychodynamic understanding of healthy human development and psychopathology.
 Students may specialize in Child & Adolescent Counseling or Addictions Counseling, two areas of high demand in the current job marketplace.

 In this program, students: